 Berliner Dom, April 2013.
 Cathedrals are cathedrals, right?
 Seen one… While I kinda agree with this sentiment, it’s hard not to be at least a little impressed by the scale of Berlin’s lavish and somewhat pompous Dom.
 Taking on multiple roles of museum, house of worship and concert hall, there’s enough going on here to satisfy even the most committed atheist.
 If gazing up at the ceiling’s dazzling mosaics quickly gets boring fear not, there are dead royals to pay respects to, a 7269 pipe organ to be in awe of and a 267-step climb for excellent views across the city.
 The Dom’s complex is massive and it’s pretty much access all areas, so you could easily spend an hour or so exploring.

 Pratergarten, April 2013.
 Much like British food, German cuisine seems to have an undeservedly bad reputation.
 In a week spent in the German capital I had no culinary complaints at all.
 In fact the standout meal, by quite some distance, came at this traditional German restaurant and beer garden complex.
 Situated in the northeast district of Pankow, Pratergarten is a Berlin institution known for its efficient, friendly service and top-notch German chow.
 Washed down with giant mugs of Prater Pils, we opted for the incredibly tasty Wiener Schnitzel with potato salad and cucumber, alongside an equally divine bowl of Beef Goulash with bread dumplings.
-While by no means cheap (the bill came to around 50 Euros), with food and drink this good you’ll no doubt feel it was money well spent.
-Though it doesn’t look like much from the outside, the restaurant boasts an informal beer-hall vibe, while its beer garden (Berlin’s oldest) is chock-a-block with traditional tables and chairs nestled among the chestnut trees.
+While by no means cheap (the bill came to around 50 Euros), with food and drink this good you’ll feel it was money well spent.
+The restaurant boasts an informal beer-hall vibe, while its garden is chock-a-block with tables and chairs nestled among the chestnut trees.